Getting hurt is always a risk when you play sports, but injuries arising out of participation in a sport that lead to litigation are relatively rare.

 This opinion provides insurers, their insureds, and anyone who participates in a recreational activity, with some useful guidance for potential claims.

 Unless another case comes along that is contrary to Campau, in Michigan at least, it’s play on!

-Matthew W. Cross is an associate in Plunkett Cooney’s Petoskey office who focuses his practice in the area of insurance defense litigation.
+Matthew W. Cross is an associate in Plunkett Cooney’s Petoskey, Michigan office who focuses his practice in the areas of insurance defense litigation and municipal law.

-Mr. Cross has experience handling an array of claims, including premises liability ...
+Mr. Cross has experience handling an array of claims ...

 Add a comment